MK0107/BlueOcean/README.md

-# Blue Ocean
+# Kane Academy

-  Blue Ocean is a business oriented academic skills share web applicaton for anyone in the world.
+  Kane Academy is a business oriented academic skills share web applicaton for anyone in the world.

 ## Installation